Journal -- January 22, 2023

 Sunday, January 22, 2023 – First journal of the new year.
 Sorry, it took so long—lots to cover.

-I am friendly with its founders and technical team from other projects, and it feels like a really good fit.
+… it feels like a really good fit.
 I’m anxious to get more production time with GraphQL and Absinthe.
 This project also uses the Relay pattern, so I’m working on getting more comfortable with that too.

 I still have my previous gig going, though its hours will be lessening over the next few months to a more production observation type of role.
 This project is also the source of my React Native frustrations, and while I’ve made some progress on that front, I’ve started to push harder for the client to bring on someone else with more experience to take ownership of that aspect of the platform.